saltyrtc/saltyrtc-meta/Protocol.md

-When the server receives a 'client-hello' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the server has used in its previous and upcoming messages to that client.
+When the server receives a 'client-hello' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the server has used in its previous messages to that client.

-The message is NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's permanent key pair (public key as part of the WebSocket path or sent in 'client- hello').
+The message SHALL be NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's permanent key pair (public key as part of the WebSocket path or sent in 'client-hello').

 ```
 {